datacommonsorg/docsite/custom_dc/build_image.md

 Rather than building from the master branch, which includes the very latest changes in Github, that may not have been tested, we recommend that you use the tested "stable" branch equivalent of the stable Docker image.
 This branch is `customdc_stable`, and is available at [https://github.com/datacommonsorg/website/tree/customdc_stable](https://github.com/datacommonsorg/website/tree/customdc_stable){: target="_blank"}.

 > **Note:** If you are working on a large-scale customization, we recommend that you use a version control system to manage your code.
-We provide procedures for Github.
+We provide some procedures for Github.

-### Sync a local workspace to the stable release

 #### Clone the stable branch only

 Use this procedure if you are not using Github, or if you are using Github and want to create a new source directory and start from scratch.
-If you are using Github and want to use the same directory and files you previously cloned, skip to the next section.

 1. Run the following command:
    <pre>
-   git clone https://github.com/datacommonsorg/website --b customdc_stable --single-branch  [<var>DIRECTORY</var>]
+   git clone https://github.com/datacommonsorg/website --branch customdc_stable --single-branch  [<var>DIRECTORY</var>]
    </pre>
    This creates a new local branch called `customdc_stable` set to track the Data Commons repo branch.
 1. To verify, run: